 How to Display Your Instagram Feed on Your WordPress Website

-Did you know that as of 2019 Instagram has over one billion active users?
+Did you know that as of 2023 Instagram has over 2.3 billion active users?
 Regardless of your industry and niche, that is some potential you simply have to tap into.
 Everyone’s on it these days, even the big corporations, who use it to establish their brand personality and promote their business.
 But it’s not enough to just “be on Instagram.”
 To truly thrive on social media, you have to connect all your social profiles into one integral web presence that users can easily navigate between.

 Instagram is a feed-based platform in itself, given that it works by displaying updated content in real time.
 Dynamic by nature, it makes a great addition to WordPress websites that aim to keep their visitors engaged with constantly fresh content.